NatashaSelvidge/NatashaSelvidge/README.md

 ## Hi there, I'm Natasha  ✨

-### I'm a Software Developer from 🇺🇸, currently living the Golden State of California.
-I am an Air Force Veteran with a diverse set of skills, ranging from design, frontend, and backend development.
+### 👋 Greetings!
+I'm a Software Developer hailing from the United States 🇺🇸, currently calling the beautiful Golden State of California home.
+As a former Air Force Veteran, I bring a diverse range of talents to the digital realm, encompassing expertise in design, frontend, and backend development.
+Let's craft some exceptional code together! 🚀

 <!-- ### Connect with me: